DigitalNZ/supplejack/_posts/2014-05-01-dependencies.md

 **Version: 1.9.3**

-**Description**: The Rails web framework and all Supplejack components are written in Ruby.
+**Description**: [Ruby](https://www.ruby-lang.org/) is a general purpose programming language.
+The Rails web framework and all Supplejack components are written in Ruby.

 **Installation instructions OSX/Linux/Unix:**